dfir-iris/iris-web/docs/upgrade-to-3.0.0.md

 (which points build contexts at the `iris-backend/` and `iris-frontend/` submodules) and passes `--build` to compose.
 Pull-only operators do not need to initialise submodules.

+### 2.3 The legacy v1 API is no longer reachable

+**This is the change most likely to break external automation.** Check it before you upgrade.

+In v2.4.x, scripts could call the v1 REST routes directly — `POST /case/ioc/add`,
+`GET /manage/users/list`, `POST /manage/cases/add`, and so on.
+In v3.0.0-beta.1 those routes are still *registered* inside the `app` container, but nothing outside can reach them: nginx hands every request to the `frontend` service, whose SSR proxy only forwards three prefixes to `app` — `/api/v2/*`, `/auth/*` and `/static/*`.
+A v1 path now returns the frontend's 404 page rather than a JSON API response.

+What to do:

+- **Audit your integrations before upgrading.** Anything calling a path that does not start with `/api/v2/` needs to move.
+Grep your automation for the IRIS hostname and check the paths.
+- **Port to `/api/v2/…`.** Most v1 routes have a v2 counterpart —
+  `POST /api/v2/cases/{case_id}/iocs`, `GET /api/v2/manage/users`, and so
+  on.
+Browse the full surface at `https://<IRIS_HOSTNAME>/api-docs`, or read `iris-backend/source/app/blueprints/rest/openapi.generated.yaml`.
+- **A few v1 capabilities have no v2 counterpart yet**, notably bulk CSV import of IOCs / assets / timeline events, and the case task log.
+  If you depend on one of these, please open an issue so it can be prioritised before v3.0.0 final.

+Nothing in the IRIS UI itself uses v1, so this affects external API consumers only.

 ## 3. Migration procedure (docker-compose deployments)